Copenhagen - Malmö - Gothenburg

 -

-Tickets for Öresund trains have a fixed price, unlimited availability, good for any train that day.
+Tickets for Öresund trains have a fixed price and unlimited availability.
 You can always just buy a ticket and hop on the next train.
 There are no advance-purchase fares, there's no advantage in buying a ticket in advance.

 -